-Toy Story Mania! ushers in a whole new generation of Disney attractions: "virtual dark rides."
-Since Disneyland opened in 1955, ride vehicles have moved past two- and three-dimensional sets often populated by audioanimatronic (AA) figures.
+Toy Story Mania! ushered in a whole new generation of Disney attraction: the “virtual dark ride.”
+Since Disneyland opened in 1955, ride vehicles have moved past two- and three-dimensional sets often populated by Audio-Animatronic (AA) figures.
 These amazingly detailed sets and robotic figures defined the Disney Imagineering genius in attractions such as Pirates of the Caribbean, The Haunted Mansion, and Peter Pan's Flight.
 Now for Toy Story Mania!, the elaborate sets and endearing AA characters are gone.
 Imagine long corridors, totally empty, covered with reflective material.
-There's almost nothing there...until you put on your special 3-D glasses.
-Instantly, the corridor is full and brimming with color, action, and activity, thanks to projected computer graphic (CG) images.
+There’s almost nothing there . . . until you put on your 3-D glasses.
+Instantly, the corridor is full and brimming with color and activity, thanks to projected computer-graphic (CG) images.

 - Open for Morning Extra Magic Hour.

 Because it’s a ton of fun and it has a relatively low rider-per-hour capacity, Toy Story Mania! is the biggest bottleneck in Walt Disney World, surpassing even Test Track at Epcot.
 The only way to get aboard without a horrendous wait is to be one of the first through the turnstiles when the park opens and zoom to the attraction.
 Another alternative is to obtain FastPass+ reservations for Toy Story Mania!
 But you’ll need to act fast: Even on days of moderate attendance, all reservations for the day are usually gone by 11 a.m.